thoomkuzhymatthew/EPL_arb_betting/docs/index.md

 To do this we want to create a function which backtests different betting strategies on a Sample of historic premier league games.
 It will have a range of parameters e.g. stake limits, strategy type, start and end dates.

-We will then be using this function to backtest different strategies and track the returns of 100 virtual pounds
+We will then be using this function to backtest different strategies and track the returns of 100 virtual pounds.

 **In order to do this, we need to collect 2 pieces of data:**

 1. Historical odds data for premier league games for the past 5 seasons, we will be collecting this using ['the odds API'](https://the-odds-api.com/)
-2. Fixture outcomes for all premier league games for the past 5 seasons, this can be found at  ['Premier League Matches'](https://www.football-data.co.uk/englandm.php)
+2. Fixture outcomes for all premier league games for the past 5 seasons, can be found at  ['Premier League Matches'](https://www.football-data.co.uk/englandm.php)

 ### Project Plan
 ![project_plan](./project_plan.png)